mavlac/aer-weather/PRIVACY.md

 ### What Information Does the Application Collect?

 Aer Weather only connects to the internet to retrieve current weather conditions and forecasts from the Open-Meteo data provider.
-The only data transmitted in this process are the geographic coordinates of your selected location—nothing more.
+The only data transmitted in this process are the geographic coordinates of your selected location - nothing more.